 White Meadows Primary Academy aims to be a school where we focus on, and develop, every aspect of a child, including their wellbeing.
-As part of our school’s aims to promote a happy and successful school, we are working towards recognition as a ‘Rights Respecting School’.
+As part of our school’s aims to promote a happy and successful school, we have achieved our Recognition of Commitment to become a ‘Rights Respecting School’.

 This is an award that is given to schools on behalf of UNICEF.
 UNICEF is the world’s leading organisation working for children and their rights.
 In 1989, governments worldwide promised all children the same rights by adopting the UN Convention on the Rights of the Child (CRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.